K123AsJ0k1/full-stack-open-pokedex/README.md

 # Full Stack open CI/CD

-This repository is used for the CI/CD module of the Full stack open course
+This repository is used for the CI/CD module of the Full stack open course (11.1-11.19).

-Fork the repository to complete course exercises

-## Link to the own pipeline repo
+## Link to the self made pipeline repo (11.20-11.21)

 ![fso-CICD-bloglist](https://github.com/K123AsJ0k1/fso-CICD-bloglist)